 Finally in spring, the soil’s temperature begins to rise and the grubs (who are ravenous after months in hibernation) burrow their way back to the root zone of your lawn.
 Now the feast begins all over again.
 After putting on another round of body fat (compliments of your lawn) they pause and pupate; that is: they form a hard shell and begin the transformation into the adult or beetle stage of their life.
 They will enter this pupae stage during Early to mid-June.
 In mid-July the beetles emerge from the soil and the cycle begins again.

-O.K. now you've treated for grubs in spring for the last time in your life and you're ready to GET WITH THE PROGRAM.
-What's the best thing to use?
-In my opinion it will be one of two products: either the chemical Imidacloprid (sold as Season Long Grub Control) or the biological control (non-chemical) Milky Spore Disease.
+What’s the best thing to use?
+In my opinion it will be one of two products.
+Either the chemical Imidacloprid which is available at Hewitt’s under the name Bonide Annual Grub Control or the biological control (non-chemical) Milky Spore Disease.

-Let's start with Season Long Grub Control: You can apply Season Long Grub Control as early as May and it will still be effective enough in August/September to kill over 80% of the grubs that hatch then.
-Ideally, however, you'll want to get in the habit of applying Season Long Grub Control in mid to late July and WATER IT IN.
-By now you must think I'm totally nuts.
-I just explained how there aren't any grubs in July because they are all in the beetle form eating your beans and roses.
-Rest assured, I'm not nuts.
-The reason Season Long Grub Control needs to be applied so early is that it needs some lead time to get absorbed into the roots of the grass where it remains waiting for the grubs.
+Let’s start with Bonide Annual Grub Control.
+You’ll want to apply Bonide Annual Grub Control just once a year in Late June through July.
+The reason Bonide Annual Grub Control needs to be applied so early is that it needs some lead time to get absorbed into the roots of the grass where it remains waiting for the grubs.
 As soon as the grubs hatch they begin to eat the roots of the grass.
 POW!
 They die.
-That's the beauty of Season Long Grub Control.
-It can't miss since it's in the food (roots) that grubs eat.
-Properly applied and watered-in, Season Long Grub Control will kill 98% of the grubs that hatch.
+That’s the beauty of Bonide Annual Grub Control.
+It can’t miss since it’s in the food of the grubs.
+Properly applied and watered-in Bonide Annual Grub Control will kill 98% of the grubs that hatch.
 No need to lose your lawn…no need to treat again in spring either.
-Don't worry, your neighbors grubs will stay in his yard.
-Grubs aren't much for traveling.
+Don’t worry, your neighbors grubs will stay in his yard.
+Grubs aren’t much for traveling.